survivejs/webpack-book/manuscript/loading_assets/formats_supported.md

 Webpack supports a large variety of file formats.
 More often than not you will have to install some loader.
 Webpack itself supports just a couple of common JavaScript module formats.

-I will discuss specific assets types and how to load them using Webpack next.
+I will discuss Webpack's loader definitions in detail next.